soyoahn/soyoahn.github.io/index.md

 _Why'd that happen?_ Mostly luck and great managers.
 Also, **I care (a lot, about everything) and I'm curious**.
 I love anticipating needs and solving problems (trite but true).
 When I think I understand something, I consider the words from yet another use case/user role/tangential workflow until I have a clear enough picture of the system.
 I'm pretty sure that that type of internal motivation is what landed me all the cool opportunities in my life.

-**Professional Passion: User Experience and Optimal Workflows Above All**
+**Professional Passion: Helping People and Achieving Optimal Workflows Above All**

 I'm most passionate about creating systems of information that support complete workflows--factoring the entire lifecycle of the topic or process at hand.